JohnnyFoulds/scrape-indeed/README.md

 ## Sample Output

-The image below shows a sample of a .json file that this robot produced.
+The image below shows a sample of a .json file that this robot produces.
 The intention is to use this output and perform some clean-up on it using [Apache Spark](https://spark.apache.org/) as part of the next step in the data pipeline.

 ![JSON Sample Output](images/json-sample.png)